Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 In this blog post, we will discuss reasons why corporal punishment should be abolished in schools.

-We will examine the effects of corporal punishment on students, its alternatives, the legal and moral implications of using physical force as a means of discipline.
+We will examine the effects of corporal punishment on students, its alternatives, and the legal and moral implications of using physical force as a means of discipline.

-However, our goal is to educate readers on the detrimental effects of corporal punishment and advocate for more effective and humane methods of discipline in schools.
+Our goal is to educate readers on the detrimental effects of corporal punishment and advocate for more effective and humane methods of discipline in schools.

-Brief History Of Corporal Punishment In Nigeria
+Brief History of Corporal Punishment in Nigeria

 Corporal punishment has been used as a form of discipline in schools in Nigeria for many decades.
 The practice was introduced during colonial rule in the 19th century and has been a part of the educational system since then.